protonemedia/laravel-splade-docs/x-form.md

 </x-splade-form>
 ```

+The example above uses regular HTML form inputs, but Splade also comes with a collection of feature-rich [Form Components](/form-overview.md).
+These components all support labels, validation, data-binding, are more.

 ## Method and Validation errors

 Just like traditional forms, there's a `method` attribute.
 In addition, you may use the `form.errors` prop to evaluate validation errors: